markuskramerIgitt/LearnSalt/Returner.md

 All Salt functions return a Python dictionary, named "return data" (*ret*).

-The "return data" is sent to the salt-master, unless the minion is setup master-less.
+A minion sends all "return data" to the salt-master, unless the minion is setup master-less.

-On the master, the return data is stored by into the [default job cache](https://docs.saltstack.com/en/latest/topics/jobs/job_cache.html#default-job-cache), unless the master configuration contains `job_cache: False `
+The master stores all "return data" into the [default job cache](https://docs.saltstack.com/en/latest/topics/jobs/job_cache.html#default-job-cache), unless the master configuration contains `job_cache: False `

 "Returners" are implemented as the 35 Python modules in salt/salt/returner/